Advertiser Disclosure

 • 2x miles on all other purchases

-The card has an annual travel credit of $300 on bookings through Capital One Travel, plus an anniversary bonus of 10,000 miles every year, starting on your first anniversary.
+The card has an annual travel credit of up to $300 on bookings through Capital One Travel, plus an anniversary bonus of 10,000 miles every year, starting on your first anniversary.

-Also, cardholders with the Capital One Venture X card enjoy lounge access, including unlimited free visits to Capital One Lounges, and Plaza Premium Lounges, which is a huge plus.
+Also, cardholders with the Capital One Venture X card enjoy lounge access, including unlimited free visits for you and up to two guests to Capital One Lounges and Plaza Premium Lounges, which is a huge plus.
 Of course, you’re entitled to a complimentary Priority Pass Select membership, too.
-The Global Entry/TSA PreCheck application fee credit of up to $100 is a given, as well.
+The Global Entry or TSA PreCheck application fee credit of up to $100 is a given, as well.

-Ultimately, you’ll also be entitled to cell phone protection insurance, no foreign transaction fees, up to 4 authorized users for no additional annual fee, and access to insider experiences through Capital One Premier Access.
+Ultimately, you’re also entitled to cell phone protection insurance, no foreign transaction fees (rates & fees), up to 4 authorized users for no additional annual fee (rates & fees), and access to insider experiences through Capital One Premier Access.

-If you’re looking for the best cash-back credit card, perhaps because you don’t travel all that often or if you just believe “cash is king,” then don’t worry!
+If you’re looking for the best cash-back credit card, perhaps because you don’t travel all that often or if you just believe cash is king, don’t worry!

 In this next section, we’ll identify the best cash-back credit cards that Capital One and Chase offer.